akshaybabloo/gollahalli.com/README.md

 ## 1. Run the Website

-Download load and install the latest NodeJS.
+Download and install the latest NodeJS.

 Change directory to `gollahalli.com` (if not already there) and install the dependencies